 It was driving me insane.
 We had to do something to hide all that

 So much better right?
 We managed to do it all within our budget and we still had a whole chunk of cash left over for the storage bits inside.
 Happy dance.
-Oh by the way, did you know that the triangular space under the stairs is called a “spandrel”.
-Me neither 😀 I’m so going to use it the next time I want to start a conversation……… Something along the lines of “Do you know what we did with our spandrel” 😉 Mmmmm, I wonder if it’s called a spandrel if it’s under one of those spiral stairs?
+Oh by the way, did you know that the triangular space under the stairs is called a “spandrel”?
+Me neither.
+I’m so going to use it the next time I want to start a conversation……… Something along the lines of “Do you know what we did with our spandrel”.

 How To Enclose a Curved Staircase aka Spandrel

 Because our holiday home has round walls we weren’t 100% sure that we’d be able to enclose the space under the curved stairs using drywall.
 Drywalls aren’t really a thing here in South Africa and we have no experience whatsoever with putting them up.
-We do know how to lay bricks though and building a curved brick wall is pretty easy, as long as you follow the line and use a spirit level.
+We do know how to lay bricks though and building a curved brick wall is pretty easy.
+You just need to follow the line and use a spirit level.

 Sorry, I don’t have any photos of the building part except for this really bad one after it had been plastered.
 Since the wall in non-load bearing, we only used a single layer of bricks, which kept the costs down and gave us a few extra inches of space.
 We didn’t enclose the entire area under the stairs since I still wanted an open area for our fridge.